lemuelpjr/js-code-challenges/README.md

 # JavaScript Code Challenges

-This repository is a compilation of some JavaScript exercises that I find throughout my coding experience.

-I'll mainly use it during my 100 days of code challenge.
+This repository is a compilation of some JavaScript exercises that I did during my 100 days of code challenge.

-Until this version all exercises are outputed on the browser console.
+All exercises are outputed on the browser console.